 Welcome to the SOLGM guide to local body elections

-This page contains resources and links to provide you with a brief overview of local body elections in New Zealand.
-This replaces the www.vote.co.nz website which was decommissioned on 1 October 2014.
+View resources to provide you with a brief overview of local body elections in New Zealand

 If your question is not covered by this FAQ please contact your local council and ask to speak with the councils electoral officer.
-To find your councils contact details please click here.
+Find your councils contact details.

 Key facts about Local Body Elections: